FilippoPisello/PandasSpread/readme.md

 The logic behind this choice is that a pandas data frame occupies the same cells in a spreadsheet regardless of what the spreadsheet software is.

 ## 1.2.
 Code structure
+The project's code is contained in two files:
+- **spreadsheet.py**: the main file which contains the Spreadsheet class.
+Except for point 4, all the indications in this guide refer to this file and class.
+- **spreadsheet_element.py**: file which contains the support class SpredsheetElement.
+More on this class at point 4.

 The code is designed to convey a hierarchical division of the class' methods.
 Different code portions are introduced by comment blocks which are made of two compact lines of "#" having a number in between.

 The sections are structured as follows:
 - **Part 1**: elements with external scope
   - **Part 1.1**: class properties
+    - **Part 1.1.1**: subparts' coordinates
+    - **Part 1.1.2**: subparts' objects
   - **Part 1.2**: main class methods.
 These are meant to be accessed by the user
 - **Part 2**: worker methods
   - **Part 2.1**: methods used in attributes